Compare Car Insurance Quotes in Real-Time and Save.

 Quick Answers

-• Changing jobs does not directly impact your credit score, as your employment history is not a factor used in credit scoring models.
+• Changing jobs does not directly impact your credit score, as employment history is not a component of your credit report.

 More: